How it works

 3. I have made an online purchase, now what?

 The seller will need to approve the transaction to ensure that they can fulfill the quantity you ordered.
-Once approved, your credit card or Paypal will be charged.
+Once approved, your credit card will be charged.
 If you are qualified for free delivery, Gardeneur will do the hard work of picking up the items from the sellers and deliver them to your door.

 5. What can I list on Gardeneur.com?